Ellen Roots

 Founded in 1916 by Eliza McCook Roots and Bishop Logan Roots, the Kuling American School taught missionary children ages 5-18 in Kuling, China.
 In 1947, the KAS was taken over by the Chefoo School, but finally closed permanently in 1951.

-There is an organization today managed by descendants of the Kuling American School called the Kuling American School Association (KASA).
-They strive to maintain open communication with the Chinese government and to share their unique history.
+From 1951 to 2024, there was an organization managed by descendants of the Kuling American School called the Kuling American School Association (KASA).
+They sought to maintain open communication with the Chinese government and to share their unique history.
+That was reformed as a new nonprofit in 2024 to become US-China People-to-People Exchange to foster cross-cultural understanding and acceptance.

 Where can I find out more about the Hartford McCook family?